 I Watched her walk past for the third time.
-Propreoception not an issue.
+Proprioception not an issue.
 Her left hip danced forward to the tune of the swing in her right leg.
 She had long, beautiful chestnut coloured hair.
 Of course she did.
-She was the girl from Ipenema.
+She was the girl from Ipanema.

 Except we were in a field, in Henley, at a yoga festival.